-What is the mystery of the "place names that take place from the door" from Ichinohe to Kunohe?
-Explore the origins of place names in the numbers scattered throughout the former southern territory!
+What is the mystery behind the place names with "to" in them, from Ichinohe to Kunohe?
+Exploring the origins of the numerical place names scattered throughout the former Nanbu territory!

 table of contents